DeepanshuDabas03/Grid/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
-Install the zip from github and then extract it
+Install the zip from github and then extract it,
 Open a terminal in grid-master
 First, run the following to install npm dependencies
 ```bash